BgeeDB/bgee-unil/src/markdown/support/data-curation/data-curation.md

 | platynereis | pdumdv.obo |

 ### Cell Type
 The cell ontology is used to annotate cell type.
-This is only applicable for single-cell RNA-seq experiments.
+This is only applicable to single-cell RNA-seq experiments.
 Bgee does not perform its own clustering and cell type annotation, instead the cell type annotations provided by the authors are mapped back to the most appropriate cell ontology term.

 ### Strain
 We use the [UniProt controlled vocabulary](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/docs/strains) to report strains.